 It’s up to you which one is better.
 Here are some tips that can help protect your gardens.

 Natural and Organic Remedies

-This is one of the cheapest ways to deal with those pests lurking in your backyard.
-Some of them can just be easily found at home in yo kitchen.
+This is one of the cheapest ways to getting rid of pest lurking in your backyard.
+Some of them can just be easily found at home in your kitchen.
 If you are someone who wants to ensure safety, especially when doing treatments, this one is the best option for you.

 Effective pest remedies that you can find in the kitchen include garlic and hot peppers, which can kill all kinds of insect pest and rodents.
 If you have beer in your fridge, this can remove those snails and slugs eating leaves in your plants.
 Apple cider vinegar can also remove aphids and fruit flies.